-Black Lives Matter protests across the US have sparked a global discussion on how white people can be better advocates for Black communities.
+Black Lives Matter protests across the US and the world have sparked a global discussion on how white people can be better advocates for Black communities.

 Here, we’re outlining a handful of ways to be an anti-racist ally not only in times of hardship, when racism is the focus of the global news cycle, but indefinitely.